whitestranger7/react-Store/README.md

 1. Connect google fonts ✓

-1. Make footer always fixed to bottom ✘
+1. Make clickable basket & connect it with adding items to it ✘

+1. Total price in basket ✘

+1. Open section with appropriate info on every single item ✘